hleveillegauvin/sib2humPlugin/README.md

 Work in progress

+## Version 0.09
+* Keeps track of clef changes throughout the score
+* Fixed an issue with the code that keeps track of new key signatures

 ## Version 0.08
 * Tuplets are now supported, including the use of extended \*\*recip representation when needed.
 (I think this works, but more QA on this would be great, as math is not my forte)